adimail/fantasy-sports-machine-learning/README.md

 - **Strike Rate** and **Economy Rate** points are not awarded for players in _The Hundred_.
 - **Substitute Players**: If they replace an announced player, they get 0 points for being announced but earn points if they play.

----

-## Algorithm for calculating player form based on recent matches performance

-### 1. Exponential Decay Weighting

-- **What It Does:**
-  Each match is assigned a weight using an exponential decay function:
-  \[
-  \text{weight} = e^{-\text{decay_rate} \times \text{match_index}}
-  \]
-  Here, the most recent match (with a match index of 0) gets full weight, and older matches receive progressively less importance.

-- **Why It’s Recommended:**
-  This method captures the intuition that recent performances are more indicative of a player’s current form.
-It’s a common statistical technique in time series analysis (often seen in exponential moving averages) that helps to dampen the noise from older data while emphasizing the most current information.

----

-### 2. Batting Metrics

-- **Key Components:**

-  - **Weighted Runs:**
-    The average runs scored per match are computed using the decay weights.
-This reflects the contribution of each match, with recent high scores being more influential.
-  - **Batting Average:**
-    If available, the batting average is also weighted by match recency.
-This gives an idea of consistency and overall performance.
-  - **Strike Rate:**
-    Derived from weighted runs and balls faced, this shows how quickly a player scores.
-  - **Boundaries (4s and 6s):**
-    These are separately weighted and aggregated because scoring boundaries is a crucial aspect of modern batting.
-  - **Consistency:**
-    Measured by the standard deviation of runs.
-A lower standard deviation indicates that a player is consistently performing, which is a valued trait.

-- **Normalization:**
-  Each metric is normalized against an expected benchmark (for example, a typical run might be set at 50, or a typical strike rate at 100).
-This converts the raw numbers into a standardized 0–100 scale, making it easier to compare and combine them.

-- **Aggregation:**
-  The final batting form score is an aggregate of these normalized metrics with predetermined weights (e.g., giving 40% weight to runs, 20% each to average and strike rate, etc.).
-Emphasizing runs and boundaries makes sense because they are the most direct indicators of batting impact in the game.

----

-### 3. Bowling Metrics

-- **Key Components:**

-  - **Wickets:**
-    The number of wickets taken is calculated as a weighted average.
-Since taking wickets is often the most decisive factor for a bowler, it is given significant weight.
-  - **Bowling Average:**
-    This provides insight into the runs conceded per wicket, which is normalized inversely (i.e., a lower average is better).
-  - **Economy Rate:**
-    Reflects how many runs a bowler concedes per over.
-A lower economy rate contributes positively to the form score.
-  - **Consistency:**
-    The variability in wickets taken is considered, with lower variability (i.e., more consistent wicket-taking) being preferable.

-- **Normalization & Aggregation:**
-  Benchmarks (like an expected 3 wickets per match or an economy of 6.0) are used to normalize these metrics.
-The final bowling form score gives extra emphasis (e.g., 50%) to wickets because they are a direct measure of impact, while economy and average receive slightly lower weights.

----

-### 4. Fielding Metrics

-- **Key Components:**

-  - **Fielding Contributions:**
-    This is the sum of catches, stumpings, and run-outs, all of which are important for a team’s defensive performance.
-  - **Consistency:**
-    Similar to batting and bowling, the variability (standard deviation) of these contributions is taken into account.

-- **Normalization & Aggregation:**
-  The fielding contributions are normalized against a benchmark value (for instance, an expected 3 contributions per match).
-The final fielding form score is a weighted sum that might lean more heavily on the average contributions, as consistency in fielding can be critical in close games.

----

-### Why Is This Approach Recommended?

-- **Holistic Evaluation:**
-  By considering multiple metrics (and not just a single statistic), this method provides a well-rounded view of a player's performance in each discipline.

-- **Emphasis on Recency:**
-  The exponential decay weighting ensures that a player's current form is highlighted, which is especially important in sports where form can fluctuate significantly over time.

-- **Normalization:**
-  Converting raw numbers into a standardized scale allows different metrics (which might be measured on entirely different scales) to be compared and aggregated fairly.

-- **Customizability:**
-  The use of benchmark values means that this model can be tuned based on the level of play or specific team expectations, making it adaptable to different contexts.

-- **Balanced Weighting:**
-  By assigning higher weights to more impactful metrics (e.g., runs for batting and wickets for bowling), the model aligns well with what most analysts and coaches consider important in evaluating performance.